1. What exactly is obesity?

 Get in touch to book your next consultation!

 Disclaimer: This content including advice provides generic information only.
-It is in no way a substitute for qualified medical opinion.
+It is in no way a substitute for a qualified medical opinion.
 Always consult a specialist or your own doctor for more information on the topic.